 The curriculum for this program is developed in consultation with the Program Advisory Committee (PAC).
 The PAC membership includes people who hire our students and many are past graduates.
 Organizations currently having representatives on the committee include Ministry of Forests, small and large forest companies, and forest consultants.
 The PAC meets regularly and their feedback result in changes to the program.

-The Forest Technology Program now ladders into the Selkirk College Bachelor In Geographic Information Systems and counts as the first two years of this program.
+The Forest Technology Program ladders into the Selkirk College Bachelor In Geographic Information Systems and counts as the first two years of this highly attractive program.
 Alternately, there is a long-standing tradition of our graduates transferring and successfully completing university degrees.
 Selkirk's Forest Technology graduates have successfully transferred credit towards degrees in universities throughout Canada and the United States.
-Selkirk College also has formal transfer arrangements with University of Northern BC, Thompson Rivers University, and Royal Roads University.
+Selkirk College also has formal transfer arrangements with University of Northern BC, University of British Columbia, BC Institute of Technology, Thompson Rivers University, and Royal Roads University.

 The first year of Forest Technology, Recreation, Fish and Wildlife Technology and Integrated Environmental Planning Technology programs consist of a core of common courses emphasizing resource skills, knowledge and professionalism in fish and wildlife ecology, botany and terrestrial ecology, inventory, measurement, mapping, communications, math and interpretation.